-Several people handcuffed during homeless protest in Denver
+Several agitators arrested during homeless protest in Denver

-DENVER (KDVR) – Several people were handcuffed during the homeless protests in Denver Wednesday morning and walked away from the scene by police.
+DENVER (KDVR) – Several people were arrested during homeless protests in Denver Wednesday morning after an altercation with police.

 The protest was occurring during a sweep in the area of Park Avenue and Stout Street.